| WHY

 horse types if indeed horses existed in those realms.
 Ever

-the Ukraine, Tibet, Africa, Morocco, Spain and Europe.
+from China, Russia, the Ukraine, Tibet, Africa, Morocco,

 Finally